Emulator Issues #11709

 - Status changed from New to Questionable

 I did a performance diagnostic from the spot in your screenshot and have no different in performance.
 The things I'd check on your end are things like rumble, number of controllers plugged in, etc. Anything to do with controllers to see if they're affecting performance.

 If nothing comes from that, I suggest going to https://github.com/dolphin-emu/dolphin and learning to compile Dolphin and then I'll provide more information on how to setup a performance diagnostic.
 I cannot reproduce the issue, unfortunately.

-#7 Updated by SilentHell about 1 year ago
+#7 Updated by SilentHell almost 2 years ago

 I tried what you said, hotplugging in my Wii U controller adapter and the controller itself, and setting it to none via config menu, but nothing fixed the performance unfortunately.
 I'll look into what you suggested later this week when I have more time and see if I can run a diagnostic.

-#8 Updated by SilentHell about 1 year ago
+#8 Updated by SilentHell almost 2 years ago

 So I did some more testing (deleted all my configs) and found something interesting.
 So I tried playing the latest dev build again and got this error. " FIFO is overflown by GatherPipe, CPU thread is too fast!"
 So I disabled dual core and now I get full speed.
 I have no idea what this means, but it works, but I still don't know why earlier versions work with dual core.